 Looking for the best shared hosting providers?
-No worries, we’ve got you covered.
-We’re going to go into detail on the most popular shared hosts so far this year and why they are so good.
+We’ve got you covered.
+We go into detail on the most popular shared hosts so far this year and why you should be using them.

-Here’s our rundown of the best shared hosting companies right now:
+Below is our rundown of the top shared hosting companies right now based on our very strict checklist.

 Shared hosting has it’s drawbacks, but if you can find a quality provider (ahem, pick any from the list above), then you’re going to be in good hands.